Module 3: Common types of corruption in project procurement

 • Available equipment: The bidder states that it has the necessary equipment available for immediate start on the project, but in fact the equipment is engaged on another project and would not be immediately available.

-• Financial results: The bidder provides accounts which exaggerate its asset value or available cash resources.
+• Financial results: The bidder provides financial accounts which exaggerate its asset value or available cash resources.

 • References from clients for previous work: The bidder provides a fake reference from a client purporting to show that the bidder had undertaken a first-class job on a similar project to that being bid for.
 In fact, the bidder has not undertaken that work for that client, or the client does not exist, or the client never gave such a positive reference.